tamirgen/hidow/README.md

  * Grand total broken down to product price and shipping price.
 - At the top of the form he will see a confirmation line saying:
 " Your order information is below.
 A confirmation email will be sent to {user email}."
-- At the bottom of the form there is a caa=ll-to-action button that offers the user to check out the latest deal called "NOW CHECK OUT THE LATEST DEALS".
+- At the bottom of the form there is a call-to-action button that offers the user to check out the latest deal called "NOW CHECK OUT THE LATEST DEALS".
 The button will send the user to a page with products selected by the admin from any category he would like.

 * **Write a review**
 ----------------------